- What just happened?

 The stylised dispute I want to get at concerns a certain type of discussion about what gesture could address an unfair situation.
 Let us start with contrived example so that we can detach this from the specific triggers that all the many real examples in the world have.

 Suppose I live in the land of Plard, where most people have green hair; but I have purple hair because my people have immigrated from Spongia, where purple hair is vastly more common.
 This makes me easily identifiable as an outsider.
 Spongians are generally low status in Plard, and have a hard time getting good jobs; we are frequently discriminated against.
 I argue the reasons that we Spongians don’t get good jobs in Plard is that prejudice and systemic factors, such as our exclusion from high status networks, keep us out of there.
 I would like to redress this imbalance.
 Some Plardians argue that we Spongians are stupid or lazy or incompetent, of course, but I think they are wrong.
+We are not angels or geniuses either, necessarily, we just generally do worse than our skills merit.
 I will even go farther and advocate that a more diverse and equitable workplace will benefit everyone in the long run, including Plardians.
 Regardless, though, looking prejudiced is a public relations problem for our business and that gives us some leverage to persuade them to change to make it better for us Spongians.
 And hey, maybe they even want to change because they feel it is the right thing to do, who knows?
 I have persuaded the top brass in our firm, including you, to come to the negotiating table with my small delegation of Spongians, who want to spend this leverage wisely on improving Plardian/Spongian inequities, starting right here in our very own workplace.

 How do we start?
 Suppose I start with a small request: Here is an easy one.
 I know that you prefer to refer to Spongians by the traditional Plard exonym for Spongians, Spongaroos.
 But we prefer the honorific Spongtastic.
 As a small gesture to show that these negotiation are being undertaking in good faith, could you please require all staff to refer to Spongians as Spongtastic.
 I would like you to call me Spongtastic Dan, actually, starting now.